 3. Emotional Disconnection

-The lack of human connection common with remote workers is a major cause for concern.
+The lack of human connection common with remote workers can have major effects on collaborating effectively.
 Employees quickly feel disconnected once they can’t interact with real people or share stories and emotions in real-time.
 Disengagement leads to decreased productivity, which directly affects the profitability or integrity of a business or organization.
 According to Inc.com, businesses worldwide lose between $450 billion and $550 billion every year due to what they term as the invisible problem – employee disengagement.
 That is revenue in lost productivity due to employees or rather people who’ve quit without actually quitting.

 “Remote employees report work conflicts taking longer than usual before they are resolved.
 84% said concerns from the common workplace challenges dragged on for a few days or more.
 47% admitted to letting it drag on for weeks or more.”